Last Updated on 1 month by Riaz Hassan

 A: If you were in any other country affected by COVID-19, and within 14 days of your return to Fiji, feel sick with fever, cough, or difficulty breathing, you should:

-● Seek medical advice – Go to a Fever-Clinic near you.
-Tell them about your recent travel and your symptoms.
+● Seek medical advice and tell them about your recent travel and your symptoms.

 ● Avoid contact with others.